 The Moscow Mule is a refreshing vodka cocktail invented in the United States in the 1940s.
 As the vodka is believed to be a Russian product, so the drink was named Moscow Mule.
 Today, Moscow Mule is one of the most popular cocktails for a summer party or get-together with friends.

-The classic version of a Moscow Mule cocktail consists of vodka, lime juice, and ginger beer served in a solid copper mug.
-Using only three ingredients, it’s really easy to make at home.
-You can also add new ingredients and create a huge number of delicious variations.
+The classic version of a Moscow Mule cocktail consists of vodka, lime juice, and ginger beer, all mixed and served in a solid copper mug.
+Using only three ingredients, it’s really easy to make the cocktail at home.
+You can also add new ingredients to create a number of delicious variations.

-In recent years, the cocktail has been enjoying a renewed popularity across America.
-A stylish traditional copper mug gives the drink its distinctive look, and creates a unique drinking experience.
+In recent years, the cocktail has been enjoying renewed popularity across America.
+A stylish traditional copper mug gives the drink its distinctive look and creates a unique drinking experience.

 The Moscow Mule Mugs

-The cocktail is supposed to be served in traditional copper mugs which have become an essential ingredient in a Moscow Mule cocktail.
-The copper mugs look cool and add a certain charm making the drink so easy to spot.
-Those pretty, copper mugs can add elegance and novelty to your parties, and are always a conversation piece.
+The Moscow Mule cocktail is supposed to be served in traditional copper mugs which have become an essential ingredient of a cocktail.
+The copper mugs look cool and add a certain charm making the drink easy to spot.
+Those pretty copper mugs can add a touch of elegance to your parties and always provides a good conversation topic.

-A majority of today’s Moscow Mule mugs has Copper exterior and food-safe nickel or stainless steel lining inside.
+A majority of today’s Moscow Mule mugs have Copper exterior and food-safe nickel or stainless steel lining inside.
 However, the Moscow mule mugs that are constructed of 100% pure copper are also available.

-This shiny, cool copper mugs are so popular that customers taking the mugs with them once they finish the drink.
+These shiny, cool copper mugs are so popular that many customers take the mugs with them once they finish the drink.
 In certain parts of the country, customers get copper mugs only when drinking at the bar.
-In some restaurants the bar attendants hold the patrons’ ID to quell mug theft.
+In some restaurants, the bar attendants hold the patrons’ ID to stop mug theft.

 Does a Copper Mug Keep Moscow Mule Cold?